Greatest NBA Draft Classes of All Time

 Seven years later, it's easy to say that the predictions around this draft were overblown, even if it's a story that's still being written.

 The greatest evidence of this lies with the best player taken in the draft — second-round pick Nikola Jokic.
-Jokic was the No. 41 overall pick and only NBA MVP to come out of the class so far, bringing home the award in the 2020-21 season.
+Jokic was the No. 41 overall pick and is now a two-time NBA MVP, made it to the NBA Finals for the first time in 2023 and is already considered one of the greatest centers in NBA history.
+Another center from that same draft class, Joel Embiid, was named NBA MVP for the first time in 2023.

 No. 1 overall selection: David Robinson, center, San Antonio Spurs (Navy)